 Tax Matters.
-In the opinion of Bond Counsel, interest on the Bonds is excluded from gross income for federal income tax purposes and such interest is not an item of tax preference for purposes of the federal alternative minimum tax.
-For tax years beginning after December 31, 2022, interest on the Bonds may be subject to the corporate alternative minimum tax.
+In the opinion of Bond Counsel, interest on the Refunding Bonds is excluded from gross income for federal income tax purposes and such interest is not an item of tax preference for purposes of the federal alternative minimum tax.
 In the further opinion of Bond Counsel, such interest is exempt from California personal income taxes.
-See "TAX MATTERS" and Appendix D hereto for the forms of Bond Counsel's opinions to be delivered concurrently with the Bonds, respectively.
+See "TAX MATTERS" and Appendix D hereto for the form of Bond Counsel's opinion to be delivered concurrently with the Refunding Bonds.